easytarget/esp32-cam-webserver/README.md

 you should see it appearing in the `network ports` list of the IDE, and you can upload wirelessly.

+### Accessing the video stream
+If you need to access the video stream or take still images in a full screen mode (without the camera controls), the following URLs can be used:

+* `http://<your_ip:your_port>/view?mode=still` - still image is displayed
+* `http://<your_ip:your_port>/view?mode=stream` - video stream is displayed

+The number of parallel video streams is  limited to 2 (two) by default.
+If you need more parallel video streams supported, you can change the `MAX_VIDEO_STREAMS` parameter in the **app_config.h** and re-build/upload the sketch to the board.

 ### API
 The communications between the web browser and the camera module can also be used to